jonathanmaron/image-optimizer/README.md

 Image optimization / compression CLI tool.
 This tool optimizes PNG, JPEG and GIF files from the CLI, using `gifsicle`, `jpegoptim`, `jpegtran`, `pngcrush` and `pngout` and can usually reduce the filesize by 10% to 70%.

 As optimzing images is CPU intensive and it may take several minutes for a larger PNG file, `image-optimizer.php` keeps track of which image files it has optimized.
-Each image file will only be optimize once.
+Each image file will only be optimize once, unless the `--force` flag is set.

 `image-optimizer.php` is intended to be run unattended in a cronjob.